neolution-ch/react-formik-ui/README.md

-# @neolution/form-ui
+# @neolution-ch/formik-ui

-The @neolution/form-ui package contains common form elements that can be reused.
-For a demonstration start the storybook in the root folder of this repo.
+The @neolution-ch/formik-ui package contains common formik form elements.

+## Storybook

+The storybook is a visual testing tool that makes it easy to test and tinker with the components.

+It can be found at https://neolution-ch.github.io/react-data-table

 ## Peer Dependencies